connect@weareguru.com

 • Competing Priorities: 7%

 Do the math: 57% of barriers are purely logistical.
-It's not about preferring Target over your neighborhood shop.
-It's about needing something on a Tuesday night after your local store closed, or looking for a specific brand they don't carry, or not even knowing a local option exists.
+It's not about preferring Target over your neighborhood shop or choosing Heinz over a regional hot sauce brand.
+It's about needing something on a Tuesday night when the local store is closed, looking for a specific product the retailer doesn't carry, or not even knowing a local option exists.

 And here's the kicker: this pattern showed up everywhere.
 Among Unlikely Conscious Consumers—the people least motivated by values—35% who wanted to support local businesses said limited product variety was the main problem.
 Even the skeptics aren't opposed to shopping local.
 They just can't find what they need.

-When Black Friday and Cyber Monday roll around with infinite selection and 24/7 availability, local businesses aren't competing against better marketing.
+When Black Friday and Cyber Monday roll around with infinite selection and 24/7 availability, local brands and businesses aren't competing against better marketing.
 They're competing against infrastructure most of them can't match.

 When 27% of consumers say limited availability stops them from shopping local, they're not making excuses.
 They're describing reality.

 Maybe the local bookstore doesn't have weekend hours that work with their schedule.
-Maybe the farm stand is cash-only and they forgot to stop at the ATM.
-Maybe they don't even know there's a local alternative to what they usually buy on Amazon because nobody's telling them.
+Maybe the regional pasta brand isn't stocked at their usual grocery store.
+Maybe the craft brewery they heard about isn't available outside a 30-mile radius.
+Maybe they don't even know there's a local alternative to what they usually buy because nobody's telling them.

 Put that together with the 30% who can't find the product variety they need, and you've got over half of consumers blocked by structural issues before price even enters the conversation.
 Only 16% of Aspirational consumers cited higher costs as their main barrier.